CM Requirements & FAQs

 No more than 2 (ABOMP and AAOMP) slide programs will be accepted as CE in any given year.
 Virtual slide programs related to head and neck pathology may be available from the College of American Pathologists (CAP) and the United States and Canadian Academy of Pathology (USCAP).
 To make up additional missing CM hours, diplomates may log onto the USCAP eLearning site and see the list of CE programs available.
 After paying for the course, they will take it and once completed, be issued a certificate.
 Courses that are suitable for ABOMP CE credit will be determined by a simple majority vote of the Board of Directors.
 If there are any questions regarding the eligibility of the course, please contact the Board prior to registering for the course.

 3. Evidence of cognitive expertise (certification maintenance examination).
 The mandatory CM examination is administered annually at Pearson VUE testing centers globally.
 The exam must be taken no later than ten years after initial (or most recent) certification.
-The examination may be taken as soon as seven years after the most recent certification, giving the diplomate the opportunity to take the CM examination up to four times.
+A diplomate will be allowed to sit for the certification maintenance examination in years 7 – 10 of their 10-year CM examination cycle.
+Regardless of the date at which the CM process is completed, the anniversary dates for CM examination cycle will be derived from the initial certification date.
+For example, a diplomate who is initially certified in 2004 and completes all CM requirements in 2011 (their 7th year in the cycle) will start their 10-year CM examination cycle again in 2015.
 The exact nature of the CM examination is expected to evolve over time, yet will include questions related to:

 • Fundamental scientific knowledge in the area of pathology